 The substitute fired home from close range, and his goal, coupled with Napoli's surprise defeat to Chievo, mean Antonio Conte's side are now clear favourites for the Serie A title.

-The league leaders looked to impose themselves on the game early, but only had an Andrea Barzagli long range effort to show for their endeavors, with the defender's strike flying over the bar.
+The Serie A leaders looked to impose themselves on the game early, but only had an Andrea Barzagli long range effort to show for their early endeavours, with the defender's strike flying over the bar.

-The visitors had decided to try and counter the attacking threat of Conte's side, but they almost took the lead themselves when Alejandro Gomez tried his luck from distance.
-Gianluigi Buffon was equal to it, though, despite initially spilling his effort.
+The visitors had obviously decided to try and counter the attacking threat of Conte's side, but they almost took the lead themselves when Alejandro Gomez tried his luck from distance, but Gianluigi Buffon was equal to it despite initially spilling his effort.

-Long-range efforts then became a theme of the match, with Francesco Lodi and Leonardo Bonucci both firing wide before the home side twice went agonisingly close to breaking the deadlock.
+Long range efforts were becoming a theme of the match, with Francesco Lodi and Leonardo Bonucci both firing wide before the home side twice went agonisingly close to breaking the deadlock.

-Claudio Marchisio curled a shot wide after good interplay with Vucinic, before the Montenegro striker hit the post after capitalizing on a breakdown in communication in the Catania defense.
+Claudio Marchisio curled a shot wide after good interplay with Vucinic, before the Montenegro striker hit the post after capitalising on a breakdown in communication in the Catania defence.